 Create, Retrieve, Update, and Delete [CRUD] are the basic operations in any application.
 Applications without any of these operations would be rare.
 With this article, we will implement CRUD Operations in ASP.NET Core MVC application with Entity Framework Core – Code First Approach.
 To demonstrate the topic we will build an application for storing and managing employee details.

 From Visual Studio, Go to File > New > Project( Ctrl + Shift + N).
 Then select ASP.NET Core Web Application.

 In template wizard, Select Web Application(MVC) template.
-Make sure to select latest Asp.Net Core Version from top dropdown.
-We don’t need to configure this application with HTTPS (Unchecked corresponding option from bottom).
+Make sure to select the latest ASP.NET Core Version from top dropdown.
+Uncheck HTTPS option, which is not required in the development environment.

 Setup Database for EF Core

 The database for the project will be created and managed through EF Core – Code First Approach.
 So first of all, we have to install corresponding NuGet Packages.
 Right-click on the project from solution explorer, select Manage NuGet Packages.
 From browse tab, search and install